 Those who can fast, but with great difficulty, may substitute feeding one poor person for each day of non-fasting.
-If one volunteers (more righteous works), it is better.
-But fasting is the best for you, if you only knew.
+If one volunteer (more righteous works), it is better.
+But fasting is the best for you if you only knew.

 Verse 2:185 says:

 “Ramadan is the month during which the Quran was revealed, providing guidance for the people, clear teachings, and the statute book.